 SPINZS long term vision is to see sanitary products free of charge on a general practitioner’s prescription to those in need, just as condoms are today.
-In the meantime, we aim to raise enough funds to purchase 100,000 sanitary pads that will be distributed to lower socio-economic schools (2) in the Auckland region.
+In the meantime, we aim to raise enough funds to purchase 200,000 sanitary products that will be distributed to lower socio-economic schools New Zealand wide.
+We achieved this June 2020.
 We have been talking to school teachers, nurses and others in the education sector and two things are clear: students at these schools have a real need for sanitary products, and pads are the most user-friendly and requested item.

 (2) Decile 3 to 6 schools under the Decile System.